bluzelle/curium/public-validator-+-sentry/buildvalidatorsentry.md

     ```text
     blzcli keys add vuser
     ```
+    Enter a password to encrypt the keyring that will hold the private key.

-    which will produce the following output:
+    Check for the following output:

     * name: vuser type: local address: bluzelle1z&lt;...&gt; pubkey: bluzellepub1&lt;...&gt; mnemonic: "" threshold: 0 pubkeys: \[\]